 All programs proposed by the Committee must be presented to the Board of Directors.
 In instances where programs are to be held, it is the responsibility of the Committee to research and select the facility and caterer (if any) and the responsibility of staff to engage the facility and caterer.
 It is the responsibility of the Committee to engage the speaker.

 The Board’s legal counsel acts as an advisor to the Board of Directors and Chief Executive Officer and should only be contacted by the President or the CEO.
 If it is necessary for counsel to meet or consult with your committee, you must make prior arrangements with the CEO well in advance of the meeting.
 If an emergency arises, please consult with the CEO.

 An effective Chairperson will lead by personal example.
 Enthusiasm is contagious and open discussions encourage participation.
 The Chairperson must take the initiative in setting the tone and tempo of the Committee, as well as its direction.
 Do not expect more from your Committee members than you do from yourself.
 Delegate responsibilities to the members, and rely on them to produce results.
 Fulfill all the commitments you make to the Committee as a group and to the members individually.
 By being candid and equitable, by listening and respecting individual opinions, you can inspire your Committee members to participate to the fullest.

 As a general rule of thumb, 10% of any organization’s membership will become active participants.
 To ensure that all Board members are aware of Board activities, the Committee Chairperson is responsible to provide a briefly written description of Committee activities for monthly publication in the board newsletter, the Berkshire Bulletin.

-To assist in the enhancement of the REALTOR® image, each Committee Chairperson is responsible to coordinate with the Public Relations Committee regarding PR on programs being conducted.
+To assist in the enhancement of the REALTOR® image, each Committee Chairperson is responsible to coordinate with the CEO regarding PR on programs being conducted.